mristin/bimprove-scenarios/ontology/topic_management/scenario.md

 A topic board can have different access rights as well as different semantics.

-For example, there is a special topic board for <ref name="on-site_logistics#delivery" />s.
+For example, there is a special topic board for <ref name="logistics#delivery" />s.

 </def>